mattbeicke/swen-project/docs/DesignDoc.md

 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most
 > important user group and user goals._
 --->
-This project aims to enable organizations to have their most important needs satisfied via crowdsourcing.
-It will allow organization managers to create a list of things that they do need and allow non-managers to contribute to them by adding them to a 'basket' then checking out that basket.
+This project aims to enable a Homeless Shelter to have their most important needs satisfied via crowdsourcing.
+It will allow the organizations managers to create a list of things that they do need and allow non-managers to contribute to them by adding them to a 'basket' then checking out that basket.
 Additionally, the project contains security measures such as encrpyted passwords, security questions (for forgot password), and API Keys.
 There is also the permission granted to managers to ban/unban a non manager in the event something requires it.
 The project also displays statistics on who has contributed the most and what proportion of needs are unfulfilled.

 ### Glossary and Acronyms

 | Term | Definition |